kulcsarrudolf/pasztor.at/content/privacy.md

 I respect your privacy.
 You can turn third party integrations on or off at any time on this page, or on the popup when you first visit this site.

-## Privacy settings

-Most importantly, you can use the following button to adjust your privacy preferences:

-<button class="privacy__open" disabled>Open Privacy Settings</button>

-## About our hosting provider
+## About my hosting provider

-Our hosting provider is Netlify.
+My hosting provider is Netlify.
 Netlify collects visitor logs according to [their privacy statement](https://www.netlify.com/privacy/).

-## About Google Analytics

-Google Analytics collects data on the visitors of this site, which pages are viewed on the page, what the source of the traffic is, and what kind of device you are using.
-Google Analytics does not store your IP address and the page owner only gets access to an aggregate view of the data.

 ## About embedded content